 How to Become a Criminal Prosecutor

 Getting a job in criminal prosecution is as close as it gets to not specializing in the legal industry.
 According to the Bureau of Justice Statistics, there are more than 2,300 prosecutors’ offices in the United States.
-With more than 93,000 criminal cases filed annually in state and federal courts, there’s always a demand for prosecutors, and the position is commonly seen as a launching pad for other career paths.
+With more than 93,000 criminal cases filed annually in state and federal courts, there’s always a demand for prosecutors, and the position is commonly seen as a launching pad for other types of law career paths.
 That means there is a lot of turnover, and therefore a lot of opportunities for recent graduates to enter the field.

 The work has a sort of glamour associated with it, courtesy of Law & Order and hundreds of other Hollywood renditions of cool and collected and attractive prosecutors at work, but it can be difficult and mundane at the entry level… hours and hours sitting in a courtroom processing dozens of petty larceny, trespassing, and minor drug offenses, endless forms to fill out, and a conveyor belt of repeat offenders to deal with.